wpzoom/wpzoom-addons-for-beaver-builder/readme.txt

 == Installation ==

-1. Install WPZOOM Addons for Beaver Builder either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
+1. Install Beaver Builder Addons by WPZOOM either via the Plugins > Add New page in your WordPress Dashboard, or by downloading the plugin and uploading the file in Plugins > Add New.

-2. After activating WPZOOM Addons for Beaver Builder, several new widgets will be available in the Page Builder.
+2. After activating Beaver Builder Addons by WPZOOM, several new widgets will be available in the Page Builder.

 == Changelog ==